MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 ![Postman PKCE Grant](postman-pkce-2.png)

-We'll define a token name.
-This is not related to OAuth 2.0 but to Postman user interface.
-You can name it as you want.
+We'll define a *Token Name*: `GC PKCE Grant token`
-I'll use `GC PKCE Grant token`as the *Token Name*.
+*This is not related to OAuth 2.0 but to Postman user interface.
+You can name it as you want.*

 Set *Grant Type* to `Authorization Code (With PKCE)`.